Tilings of the infinite $p$-ary tree and Cantor homeomorphisms: Tilings of the full infinite -ary tree

-It is clear that the partitions $\U_{n}$ are of the form discussed in \S\ref{sec:inverse limit spaces and brouwer s theorem}, namely they are finite partitions of $\Z_{p}$ into clopen sets which are successive refinements $\U_{n} \refines \U_{n-1}$ for all $n \in \N$.
-The corresponding inverse limit may be represented as the complete $p$-ary tree, which we will denote $T_{p}$.
-For example, $\Z_{2}$ is the binary tree shown in Figure~\ref{fig:binary tree}.
-Even without the abstract results of the previous section, this representation makes it at least intuitively clear that $\Z_{2}$ is homeomorphic to the Cantor set $\cantor$.
-The obvious self-replicating property of the $p$-ary tree $T_{p}$ can be regarded as a symbolic representation of the fractal nature of $\Z_{p}$.

-We will construct homeomorphisms between $\Z_{p}$ and $\Z_{q}$ via maps between the corresponding $p$-ary and $q$-ary trees $T_{p}$ and $T_{q}$.
-As in the proof of Brouwer's Theorem, to define a homeomorphism, it is enough to exhibit two sequences of finite clopen partitions $\braces{\U_{n}}_{n=0}^{\infty}$, $\braces{\V_{n}}_{n=0}^{\infty}$ of $\Z_{p}$ and $\Z_{q}$ such that the $n$th partitions in each sequence have the same number of elements and isomorphic inclusion relations and such that the diameter of elements in $\U_{n}$ and $\V_{n}$ is bounded by some sequence in $n$ converging to 0.

-We can construct such partitions systematically by replication or tiling of two subtrees $S, S'$ of $T_{p}$ and $T_{q}$ respectively, whose sets of leaves (childless nodes) have the same number of elements.

-In order to proceed with our construction of explicit homeomorphisms between $\Z_{p}$ and $\Z_{q}$, we need to review some terminology from graph theory and data structures, especially as it pertains to trees.
-For a graph $G$ we will let $V(G)$ and $E(G)$ denote its vertex and edge sets respectively.
-We will say that two subgraphs of a graph are \emph{almost disjoint} if they do not share a common edge.
-Since we will be concerned with rooted trees, we will also refer to nodes, child and parent nodes, etc. In particular for a subtree $S$ we will denote by $L(S)$ its collection of \emph{leaves}, that is to say, the childless nodes of $S$, and by $L^{*}(S)$ the complement $V(S) \setminus L(S)$.
+Given a graph $G$, let $V(G)$ and $E(G)$ denote its vertex and edge sets respectively.
+Since we will be concerned with rooted trees, we will also refer to nodes, children and parents, etc. In particular for a subtree $S$ we will denote by $L(S)$ its collection of \emph{leaves}, that is to say, the childless nodes of $S$.
+Recall that a $p$-ary tree is one in which each node has at most $p$ children.
+The case where every non-leaf node has the maximum possible number of children is particularly important.

+\begin{definition} A $p$-ary tree is \emph{full} if every node has either no children or the maximum number $p$ of possible children.
+In the latter case we shall say that the node \emph{splits completely.} \end{definition}